 Fresh Round Loaf of Ciabatta or Rye Bread (Optional)

 - Thaw spinach and squeeze out ALL excess water using a towel or paper towels.
 (You can defrost in the microwave if you need to do it quickly)

-- Add spinach and all other ingredients to a mixer and mix until fully incorporated.
+- Add spinach and all other ingredients EXCEPT for your tomatoes to a mixer and mix until fully incorporated.

 - Prepare your bread bowl if using.
 Cut off the top and scoop out the middle.

 - Add dip to desired serving bowl and serve cold with veggies, crackers, bread and/or pita!